Wilhelmus: Origins of lyrics

+Analysis

-Structure and interpretation
+Structure

+Like many of the songs of the Renaissance humanism period, the "Wilhelmus" has a complex structure.
+This structural choice creates a contrast between public imagery and a private signature of "Willem van Nassau" ('William of Nassau'), the leader of the Dutch Revolt, also known as "Willem van Oranje" ('William of Orange'), "Prinse van Oranje" ('Prince of Orange'), "Willem de Zwijger" ('William the Silent') and Stadholder "Willem I" ('William I').
+By opening the very first line with the grand, Latinized name "Wilhelmus", the author adopts the solemn, elevated tone.
+This formal presentation gives William monumental status, further emphasized by the fifth line's royal predicate "Prinse van Oranje", lifting him from a rebellious nobleman to a sovereign on equal footing with the King of Spain.

-The complete text comprises fifteen stanzas.
-The anthem is an acrostic: the first letters of the fifteen stanzas formed the name "Willem van Nassov" (Nassov was a contemporary orthographic variant of Nassau).
-In the current Dutch spelling the first words of the 12th and 13th stanzas begin with Z instead of S.
+In stark contrast to this majestic public exterior is the spelling of his actual everyday spoken name, "Willem", hidden in the anthem's acrostic: the first letters of each of the 15 stanzas form the name "Willem van Nassov".
+'Nassov' was a contemporary orthographic variant of 'Nassau'.
+Moreover, in the current Dutch spelling the first words of the 12th and 13th stanzas begin with Z instead of S. The acrostic effectively functions as an intimate, personal signature, a literary device where the true identity of the protagonist is woven into the DNA of the text itself.

-Like many of the songs of the period, it has a complex structure, composed around a thematic chiasmus: the text is symmetrical, in that verses one and 15 resemble one another in meaning, as do verses two and 14, three and 13, etc., until they converge in the 8th verse, the heart of the song: "Oh David, thou soughtest shelter from King Saul's tyranny.
-Even so I fled this welter", where the comparison is made not only between the biblical David and William of Orange as a merciful and just leader of the Dutch Revolt, but also between the tyrant King Saul and the Spanish crown.
-William expresses his hope that he will be rewarded with a kingdom, or "realm", just as David was rewarded with the throne of Israel.
+The structure is furthermore composed around a thematic chiasmus: the text is symmetrical, in that verses one and 15 resemble one another in meaning, as do verses two and 14, three and 13, etc., until they converge in the 8th verse, the heart of the song: "Oh David, thou soughtest shelter from King Saul's tyranny.
+Even so I fled this welter", where the comparison is made not only between the merciful and just King David and William of Orange, but also between the tyrant King Saul and the Spanish crown, lifting William to an almost biblical leader in the Dutch Revolt.
+William then expresses his hope that he will be rewarded with a "realm", just as David was rewarded with the throne of Israel.